MailOnline/Reactor/README.md

 /// If reachability should be used.
 /// `true` by default.
 var shouldCheckReachability: Bool { get }
-/// If the parser should be strick or prune the bad objects.
+/// If the parser should be strict or prune the bad objects.
-/// Prunning will simply remove objects that are not parsable, instead
+/// Pruning will simply remove objects that are not parseable, instead
 /// of erroring the flow.
-Strick on the other hand as soon as it finds
+Strict on the other hand as soon as it finds
 /// a bad object will error the entire flow.
 /// Note: if you receive an entire batch of bad objects, it will default to
 /// an empty array.
 Witch leads to not knowing if the server has no results or